Ruheenqureshi/TSF-Task-1/README.md

 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually. have implemented the codes on Python Jupyter Notebook.

+Task #3:
+Exploratory Data Analysis - RETAIL
+To perform 'Exploratory Data Analysis' on dataset 'SampleSuperstore'.
+Trying to find out the weak areas where you can work to make more profit.
+Deriving all the business problem by exploring the data.